Google Nest Hub Overview: Energy saving in the smart home?

 - If you plan to make phone calls using your Nest Hub, now is your opportunity to get set up on Google Duo.
 This allows you to make voice and video calls.
 If you do not think you’ll need this, or would prefer to set up later, you can skip this screen.

-- Finally, you’ll see a list of all the actions you have agreed to over the course of setting up.
+- Finally, you’ll see a list of all the actions you have agreed to throughout set up.
 If you are happy with this, you can tap ‘complete set up’ and enter tutorial mode to learn how to use the Google Nest Hub.

 - Once all your smart home devices are linked to the Nest Hub, you’re ready to start saving energy and money!